Fine Art BA (Hons) (with Foundation Year)

 The term-long seminar ‘Aesthetics’ will analyse key aesthetic concepts relating to the making and understanding of art and design.
 The history of aesthetics is bound up with philosophical ideas about the nature and function of art and design, and how the past has influenced current theories of art.
 Given the extensive nature of this subject, the topic aims to act as a catalyst to further study and thought rather than providing a comprehensive history of aesthetics.
 Seminars will focus on the five key aesthetic concepts of beauty, taste, value, interpretation and creativity.
 Through intensive study of these concepts, you will be introduced to a wide range of writers and philosophers of art, design and wider culture, spanning centuries of Western history.

-Your final year tutorials are a mixture of group tutorials and individual tutorials, directly supporting you during the process of writing your final research project (special study or combined dissertation).
+Your final year tutorials are a mixture of group tutorials and individual tutorials, directly supporting you during the process of writing your final research project (special study).